aztfmods/terraform-azurerm-vnet/README.md

 | [azurerm_network_security_group](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_group) | resource |
 | [azurerm_subnet_network_security_group_association](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subnet_network_security_group_association) | resource |

+## Testing
+This GitHub repository features a [Makefile](./Makefile) tailored for testing various configurations.
+Each test target corresponds to different example use cases provided within the repository.

+Before running these tests, ensure that both Go and Terraform are installed on your system.
+To execute a specific test, use the following command ```make <test-target>```
+> **Note:** Replace <test-target> with the desired test case from the Makefile.

+The tests utilize Terratest, a Go library that streamlines the process of writing automated tests for your infrastructure code.
+It provides a comprehensive set of helper functions and patterns, which facilitate common infrastructure testing tasks and enable easier verification of configuration correctness.

 ## Inputs

 | Name | Description | Type | Required |